02:08 - Source: CNN

 Harris and her running mate, Minnesota Gov. Tim Walz, hold their first joint campaign rally in Philadelphia in August 2024.

-Harris waves as she takes the stage for her speech at the Democratic National Convention in August 2024.
-She officially became the first Black woman and first Asian American to lead a major-party ticket.
+Amara Ajagu watches Harris formally accept her party's presidential nomination at the Democratic National Convention in Chicago in August 2024.
+Ajagu is one of Harris' young grandnieces.
+Harris is the first Black woman and first Asian American to lead a major-party ticket.
+If elected, she would be the first woman and Indian American president.

 Will Lanzoni/CNN